yu-fung-hang/interview-QnA/Database/README.md

 # Database

+## Transaction

+a unit of work performed within a Database Management System against a database, and it must be ACID (atomic, consistent, isolated & durable).

 ## ACID

 **Atomicity**: either all occurs, or nothing occurs

-**Consistency**: a transaction can only bring the database from one valid state to another
+**Consistency**: a transaction can only bring the database from one valid state to another (must conform to existing constraints in the database)

-**Isolation**: concurrent and sequential execution of transactions produce the same result
+**Isolation**: concurrent and sequential execution of transactions produce the same result (must not affect other transactions)

 **Durability**: transactions that have committed will survive permanently